 Did you know a lot of heat and air can escape from cracks around your doors and windows?
 You can lose about 20% of your heat or air this way.
 In addition to making sure your weather stripping is intact around all of your doors, you and your kids can make these fun door draft stoppers.

-At Richmond’s Air, we want to make sure we’re doing our part to help you save energy, save money and save the environment, which is why we strive to make sure your residential or commercial HVAC system is running as efficiently as possible and that it meets or exceeds government standards.
+At Richmond’s Air, we want to make sure we’re doing our part to help you save energy, save money and save the environment, which is why we strive to make sure your residential HVAC system is running as efficiently as possible and that it meets or exceeds government standards.

 If you live in Katy, Bellaire, Spring or elsewhere in the metro area, contact a Houston HVAC technician today at Richmond’s Air to have yours inspected.